 Step 1: Locate the article detail template file

-The template files of Anqi CMS are usually stored in:/templateUnder the directory, and organize according to the template package name and model type.
-For the article detail page, you need to find the corresponding article model under thedetail.htmlfile.
-For example, if your article model table name isarchiveThen the template file path may be similar to/template/{你的模板目录}/archive/detail.html.
-If you are using a flattened file organization mode, it may bearchive_detail.html.
-Make sure you are modifying the template file currently in use by the website.
+The template files of AnQi CMS are usually stored in/templateIn the directory, and organize according to the template package name and model type.
+For the article detail page, you need to find the corresponding article model underdetail.htmlfile.
+For example, if your article model table name isarchive, then the template file path may be similar to/template/{你的模板目录}/archive/detail.html.
+If you are using a flat file organization mode, it may bearchive_detail.html.
+Please make sure you are modifying the template file currently being used by the website.

-Step 2: Get the title data of the article content
+Step two: Obtain the title data of the article content

 {% archiveDetail contentTitles with name="ContentTitles" %}

-Here,contentTitlesIt is the variable name you defined, which now contains the data of all internal titles in the article.
+here,contentTitlesIs the variable name you defined, which now contains all the internal title data of the article.

-Get tocontentTitlesAfter the variable, the next step is to go throughforLoop through this array and build a nested list structure based on the level of each title (LevelorTag) as a common practice is to use<ul>and<li>Create an unordered list using tags and use CSS styles to show the level.
+obtaining tocontentTitlesAfter the variable, the next step is to go throughforLoop through this array and build a nested list structure based on the level of each title (LevelorTag).
+A common practice is to use<ul>and<li>Create an unordered list by tag, and reflect the level feeling through CSS style.

 {# 假设我们把这个目录放在文章内容之前或者侧边栏 #}